 What does G2 cost for software vendors?

 G2 offers a permanent free tier for basic profile management and review collection.
-The Starter plan costs $299/month in year one ($2,999/year), but doubles to $599/month ($6,000/year) in year two.
+The Starter plan costs $299/month in year one, but doubles to $599/month in year two.
 Professional and Enterprise tiers are not publicly priced and require a sales conversation.

-Buyer Intent, Market Intelligence, AI Custom Research, and managed services are separate add-ons with no published pricing.
-ZoomInfo also uses custom-quoted pricing with a permanent free tier (ZoomInfo Lite) and a 7-day free trial.
+Buyer Intent, Market Intelligence, Competitive Pulse, AI Custom Research, and managed services are separate add-ons with no published pricing.
+ZoomInfo is free to start with consumption credits based on usage, with a permanent free tier (ZoomInfo Lite) and a 7-day free trial.

 How does G2 Buyer Intent data work?